wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 At the top of the project window, there are several parameters to specify how you want the model to be retrained.

-Epochs: The number of times the dataset will be passed through the model during training.
+**Epochs**: The number of times the dataset will be passed through the model during training.

-Batch Size: The amount of images to use in each training iteration.
+**Batch Size**: The amount of images to use in each training iteration.

-Evaluation Frequency: The amount of epochs to run before each evaluation of the models precision.
+**Evaluation Frequency**: The amount of epochs to run before each evaluation of the models precision.

-Percent Evaluation: The percent of the dataset to be reserved exclusively for evaluation of the models precision during training.
+**Percent Evaluation**: The percent of the dataset to be reserved exclusively for evaluation of the models precision during training.

-Datasets: The datasets you would wish to retrain with.
+**Datasets**: The datasets you would wish to retrain with.
 Edit these input parameters to fit your needs, and tick the checkboxes of the desired datasets from the dropdown.

 .. image:: images/axon-mobilenet-3.png